Goodman & Nekvasil, P.A. May Recover Investor Losses | Ernest Romer – Financial Advisor Ernest Romer Discharged from Firm

-From 2012 until Ernest Romer’s firing in 2017, Ernest Romer worked for Corecap Investments, Inc. Ernest Romer had already been terminated from three previous firms.
+From 2012 until Ernest Romer’s firing in 2017, Ernest Romer was licensed with Corecap Investments, Inc. Ernest Romer was formerly licensed with three previous firms.
 According to FINRA’s records, Ernest Romer was fired by Corecap Investments, Inc. on January 20, 2017.
-Corecap Investments, Inc. reported to FINRA that Ernest Romer was discharged for failing to report outside business activity and for violations of Corecap Investments, Inc. policies relating to transactions with clients.
+Corecap Investments, Inc. reported to FINRA that Ernest Romer was fired for failing to report outside business activity and for violations of Corecap Investments, Inc. policies relating to transactions with clients.
 According to Corecap Investments Inc.’s statement, Ernest Romer obtained loans from three clients for the stated purpose of starting a business; Ernest Romer was instructed to return the funds and not to engage in the business.
 To Corecap Investment Inc.’s knowledge, no funds have been returned by Ernest Romer as of the date of this filing.

 Following Ernest Romer’s discharge by Corecap Investments, Inc. FINRA investigated Ernest Romer and brought a disciplinary action against Ernest Romer.
 Ernest Romer was permanently barred from the securities and investment banking industry in July 2017.
 According to FINRA, Ernest Romer was barred for failing to request the termination of Ernest Romer’s suspension within three months of the date of the Notice of Suspension; therefore, Ernest Romer was automatically barred from any association with any FINRA member in all capacities.
 Ernest Romer had been suspended on three separate occasions by FINRA.